bar-benjamin/IoT-Infrastructure-Backend/README.md

 ### 0. Overview

+Developed an end-to-end multithreaded infrastructure system for companies to efficiently manage their product and IoT data via REST API.
+Implemented backend using Dropwizard framework(Java and Gradle) and frontend with Django framework(Python).
+Utilized MySQL and MongoDB for data storage, implemented a robust monitoring system for automatic restart watchdog process in case of a crash and added Notification microservice with RabbitMQ for logging support.
+Followed SOLID principles and test-driven development practices while making use of Git for version control and GitHub Actions for CI/CD.
+Lastly, containerized application using Docker ensuring isolated environment.

 Project was built with Dropwizard which straddles the line between being a library and a framework.
 Its goal is to provide performant, reliable implementations of everything a production-ready stateless RESTful APIs

 1. `Jetty` - dropwizard projects have a `main` method which spins up an HTTP web-server